 We’ve all been there: you’re out on a shopping trip, browsing the racks with your friends, when suddenly – there it is: the PERFECT piece to add to your wardrobe.
 You buy it immediately and are thrilled until you get it home and realize that you have absolutely no idea how you would ever wear it, or what you would wear it with!

 Fortunately, the situation is far from hopeless.
-When you think about these little “problem pieces”, please consider me like your fairy-idea-grandmother.
-Today, I'm here to show you three stylish ways to wear one dress.
+When you think about these little “problem pieces”, please consider CF your fairy-idea-grandmother.
+Today, we’re here to show you three stylish ways to wear one dress.
 Whether your look is girly, edgy, or sporty, it’s easy to make anything work with your style using some creativity and a few choice pieces.
 Ready to see more?
 Read on!

-One of my most recent "perfect-but-tough-to-wear" purchases was a really cute grey dress.
-Surprisingly, the dress I picked is really versatile; it even surprised me!
-This piece is also a great example of something most of us probably already have sitting in our closets.
+This dress is really versatile.
+It’s also a great example of something most of us probably already have sitting in our closets.
 Now, let’s talk about how to wear it!

-This first look I put together is feminine and chic.
-Because the grey is a neutral, you can feel free to pair whatever colors you wish with it.
-In this case, I used coral and sea-blue.
+This first look is feminine and chic.
+Because the grey is neutral, you can feel free to pair whatever colors you wish with it.
+In this case, we used red and navy blue.
 These two colors complement one another nicely and are classically understated.
 This would be a perfect outfit to wear to class, work, out with friends, or on a date.

 The second look has a bit more edge to it; it’s perfect for a night out on the town with friends.
 It embodies all black everything with pops of metallics and different textures.
 A sequin moto jacket adds a luxe feel.
 The embellished clutch is definitely an interest piece.
 Finally, cage heels make a simple dress look modern and fashion-forward.